Dorilama/nano-css/README.md

 CSS in Js inspired by [nano-css](https://github.com/streamich/nano-css).

-Currently it produces only class names and a raw CSS string.

-It will eventually inject the styles in the page.
+Currently it produces class names, a raw CSS string and injects the styles in the page.

 It doesn't parse the declarations and it doesn't autoprefix the styles.